bug0inc/qa-agent/README.md

 ### Consensus Policy

 When the primary (Claude) and secondary (Gemini) assertion models reach the same verdict, the result is used directly.
-When they **disagree**, you choose how Passmark resolves it:
+When they **disagree**, you choose how Bug0 AI resolves it:

 | Policy | Behavior |
 |---|---|